Skip to main content

 #

-2. Microsoft Defender for Identity (MDI): MDI (formerly ATA) has specific alerts for “Reconnaissance using Directory Services.”
-Bulk queries from a non-admin workstation can trigger this.
+2. Microsoft Defender for Identity.
+MDI (formerly ATA) has a specific alert for “Reconnaissance using Directory Services.”
+Bulk queries from a non-admin workstation will trip it.

 #